 Even if you aren’t experiencing symptoms of vaping-related respiratory illness, vaping can still make you miserable with nicotine cravings, dry mouth, nosebleeds, and coughing.
 Take control before it’s out of your control.

-For more information about talking about vaping go to: e-cigarettes.surgeongeneral.gov.
+For more information about vaping go to: e-cigarettes.surgeongeneral.gov.

 THEY LIED.
 WE KNOW.